-- A. Form to be used: AIA G703. - B. Electronic media printout including equivalent information will be considered in lieu of standard form specified; submit draft to Architect for approval. - C. Forms filled out by hand will not be accepted. - D. Submit Schedule of Values in duplicate within 15 days after date of Owner-Contractor Agreement. - E. Format: Utilize the Table of Contents of this Project Manual.
-Identify each line item with number and title of the specification Section.
-Identify bonds and insurance and general conditions. - F. Provide multiple line items for principal sub-contract amounts in excess of five percent of the Contract Sum. - G. Allowances: Provide a separate line item for each Allowance. - H. Revise schedule to list approved Change Orders, with each Application For Payment.
+- A. Use Schedule of Values Form: AIA G703, edition stipulated in the Agreement. - B. Electronic media printout including equivalent information will be considered in lieu of standard form specified; submit draft to Architect for approval. - C. Forms filled out by hand will not be accepted. - D. Submit Schedule of Values in duplicate within 15 days after date of Owner-Contractor Agreement. - E. Format: Utilize the Table of Contents of this Project Manual.
+Identify each line item with number and title of the specification section.
+Identify site mobilization, bonds and insurance, and general conditions. - F. Provide multiple line items for principal sub-contract amounts in excess of five percent of the Contract Sum. - G. Allowances: Provide a separate line item for each Allowance. - H. Revise schedule to list approved Change Orders, with each Application For Payment.